Acting

 Course details

 There are excellent studio and training facilities on campus, including purpose-built rehearsal, movement and performance spaces.
 You’ll also have access to two HD TV studios with green screens, a computerised radio studio and film-making equipment.
-And you will receive excellent career development and support during your study, including preparation for agents, casting directors and auditions.
+You will receive comprehensive career development and support during your study, including preparation for agents, casting directors and auditions.

 Our existing relationships with ‘Playing to the Crowd’ (Theatre Royal Winchester/Hat Fair), The Point Eastleigh, Anvil Arts and The Mayflower offer you a variety of production and professional engagement opportunities to enrich and enhance your experience.